freva-org/freva-nextgen/docs/source/databrowser/APIRef.rst

     Example Request
     ~~~~~~~~~~~~~~~~~
-    Here's an example of how to create a static STAC catalog that follows the
+    Here's an example of how to create a static STAC catalog as a downloadable archive that follows the
     `freva` DRS standard and points to data files rather than URIs.
     We're specifically looking for datasets from the ``EUR-11`` ``product``.
-    Here's how to request a static STAC catalog as a downloadable archive:

     .. sourcecode:: http

-        GET /api/freva-nextgen/databrowser/stac-collection/freva/file?product=EUR-11 HTTP/1.1
+        GET /api/freva-nextgen/databrowser/stac-catalogue/freva/file?product=EUR-11 HTTP/1.1
         Host: www.freva.dkrz.de

     Example Response